jvitolaocv/practice-/README.md

   6. Run "git add ." to add all files to what you're about to push.
   7. Run "git commit -m" followed by a one sentence textual reason (in quotation marks) as to what changes you made.
   8. Run "git push origin" followed by the name of the current branch you are on and plan to push to.

+## IMPORTANT - PLEASE READ THIS!!!!
+##### DO NOT PUSH TO THE MASTER BRANCH!!!!!!
+* Always ensure which branch you are on with "git status" and make sure you are not pushing to the master branch.
+* Github is good for uploading new files and changes to existing files; it is NOT easy to delete files and clean up the branches!
+##### IF YOU PUSH TO THE MASTER BRANCH, YOU WILL CAUSE A LARGE MESS THAT WILL BE INCREDIBLY DIFFICULT TO FIX AND YOUR COWORKERS WILL ALWAYS REMEMBER IT!!!
+##### FURTHERMORE, IF YOU PUSH WITH THE "-f" OR "--force" PARAMETERS, YOU COULD OVERWRITE ALL EXISTING CHANGES AND POTENTIALLY BE FIRED!!!